Chronstruct/android-starter/README.md

   }
 ```

+#### Tests as documentation
+- documentation goes stale
+- tests should not

 #### TDD
 With Android TDD, to get your first Integration test to fail (correctly, not throw exceptions), just need an empty Activity with some resource IDs.